g-nxt/spell_your_name/README.md

 # spell_your_name

-App helps to spell your name wirh phonetic words while you are in a call strugglinig to find words..
+App helps to spell your name or address with phonetic words while you are on a call strugglinig to find words..

 ## Getting Started